GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 - **Stable Releases**
     - nf-core workflows use GitHub releases to tag stable versions of the code and software, making workflow runs totally reproducible.
 - **Packaged software**
-    - Pipeline dependencies are automatically downloaded and handled using Docker, Singularity, Conda, or other software management tools.
+    - Pipeline dependencies are automatically downloaded and handled using Docker, apptainer, Conda, or other software management tools.
 There is no need for any software installations.
 - **Portable and reproducible**
     - nf-core workflows follow best practices to ensure maximum portability and reproducibility.
 The large community makes the workflows exceptionally well-tested and easy to execute.
 - **Cloud-ready**